SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Most languages use the continue statement to continue with the next loop, Perl and Ruby use the next statement.
 Many languages provide a statement which allows ending/exiting the loop.
 Most languages use the break statement to end/exit the loop, Perl uses the last statement.
-In Rust, you can pass an argument to the break thing to have that be the return value of the block expression
+In Rust, you can pass an argument to the break thing (break <something>) to have that be the return value of the block expression

 Sometimes, loops have an else clause.
 In python, this runs at the end if we never break out of the loop.
 In liquid, this runs if the loop is empty